 Medium fens are threatened by development and its associated run-off (e.g., residential, agricultural, roads, railroads), recreational overuse (e.g., hiking trails) and habitat alteration in the adjacent landscape (e.g., logging, clearing, mining, pollution).
 Alteration to the natural hydrology is also a threat to this community (e.g., impoundments, ditching, stream channelization, dredging, blocked culverts, beaver).
 Several examples of medium fen are threatened by invasive species, such as purple loosestrife (Lythrum salicaria), reed grass (Phragmites australis), and buckthorns (Rhamnus spp.).

 Consider how water flows around and into this wetland.
 As most of the water inputs are from underground, management for the prevention of altered water quality and quantity is particularly difficult for this natural community, but also of utmost priority.
 Projects that occur near this community must consider the proximity of the development to this wetland and the potential for changing how water flows, both aboveground and belowground, into this wetland.
 Concerning the proximity to the wetland, terrestrial buffers provide nesting habitat for resident salamanders, frogs, and turtles, and additional food sources for locally nesting birds.
-Consultation with a hydrologist is important to determine patterns of run-off and underground water sources for the wetland; in addition, the minimization of impervious surfaces that rapidly divert water to the wetland should be avoided.
+Consultation with a hydrologist is important to determine patterns of run-off and underground water sources for the wetland; in addition, impervious surfaces that rapidly divert water to the wetland should be avoided.
 Rapid influxes of surface water dilute the limey, mineral rich waters, decrease the robustness of the native fen species, and increase the likelihood of invasion by non-native species.

 When considering road construction and other development activities minimize actions that will change what water carries and how water travels to this community, both on the surface and underground.
 Water traveling over-the-ground as run-off usually carries an abundance of silt, clay, and other particulates during (and often after) a construction project.
 While still suspended in the water, these particulates make it difficult for aquatic animals to find food; after settling to the bottom of the wetland, these particulates bury small plants and animals and alter the natural functions of the community in many other ways.
 Thus, road construction and development activities near this community type should strive to minimize particulate-laden run-off into this community.
 Water traveling on the ground or seeping through the ground also carries dissolved minerals and chemicals.
 Road salt, for example, is becoming an increasing problem both to natural communities and as a contaminant in household wells.
 Fertilizers, detergents, and other chemicals that increase the nutrient levels in wetlands cause algae blooms and eventually an oxygen-depleted environment where few animals can live.
 Herbicides and pesticides often travel far from where they are applied and have lasting effects on the quality of the natural community.
 So, road construction and other development activities should strive to consider: 1. how water moves through the ground, 2. the types of dissolved substances these development activities may release, and 3. how to minimize the potential for these dissolved substances to reach this natural community.